prakhar619/notes_ref/Programming_Lang/Language Basics/Prolog/Readme.txt

     Declarative
         meaning implementingg the solution to problem to a problem, instead of specifying how to achieve the goal swipl compiler
+    .pl or .pro extension
+        .pl conflicts with perl file extension.

 Components:
     Terms